 The Plan is a plan of reorganization of RFSC.
-The Plan, together with the RGH Plan to be filed with the Bankruptcy Court on a later date, implements the terms of the PA Settlement Agreement and the RGH/RFSC Settlement (together, the "Settlements").
+The Plan, together with the RGH Plan to be filed with the Bankruptcy Court on a later date, implements the terms of the PA Settlement Agreement, the RGH/RFSC Settlement and the PBGC Stipulation (together, the "Settlements").
 The Plan sets forth in detail the terms of the Restructuring and provides for its implementation.